-STM Banks is the latest laptop bag from Australia-based STM, offering a large 18L capacity without compromising on the slimline design.
+STM Banks is the latest laptop bag from Australia-based STM, offering a decent 18L capacity without compromising on the slimline design.
 It comes in green, blue, brown or grey, while each features a pop of colour on the zips that help make it stand out from the crowd.
 There's also breathable mesh fabric on the back, helping to avoid the awkward back sweat when carrying a rucksack.

 It's designed to be an everyday bag as well as a laptop bag, with plenty of space for your laptop (up to 15in), charger, phone, lunch and even a jacket - believe me, I've tried.
 There are plenty of pockets of all shapes and sizes that'll hold everything from sunglasses to phones to battery packs and more.